-Net cash used in financing activities was \$1.0 million for the nine months ended September 30, 2004.
-As of September 30, 2004, we had borrowing capacity of \$1.0 million available under our equipment financing loan facility.
-We borrowed \$1.0 million under the facility in April 2004 to finance equipment that we had previously purchased.
-Net cash provided by financing activities for the year ended December 31, 2003 was \$13.4 million and consisted principally of net proceeds of \$13.8 million from the issuance of shares of our series C convertible preferred stock, and proceeds of \$239,000 received in connection with the purchase of our common stock upon the exercise of stock options, partially offset by \$637,000 of principal repayments on equipment financing.
+Institute in return for our issuance of a convertible promissory note in an equal principal amount, partially offset by \$731,000 of principal repayments on equipment financing.
+As of December 31, 2004, we did not have any borrowing facility or line of credit.
+Net cash provided by financing activities for the year ended December 31, 2003 was \$13.4 million and consisted principally of net proceeds of \$13.8 million from the issuance of shares of our series C convertible preferred stock and proceeds of \$239,000 received in connection with the purchase of our common stock upon the exercise of stock options, partially offset by \$637,000 of principal repayments on equipment financing.
 Net cash provided by financing activities for the year ended December 31, 2002 was \$48.2 million and consisted principally of net proceeds of \$45.5 million from the issuance of shares of our series C convertible preferred stock and proceeds of \$3.0 million from long-term debt, comprised of a \$2.5 million equipment financing loan repayable over 48 months and a \$500,000 incentive loan from the City of Winston-Salem which requires no repayments and carries no interest charges for the initial five years, partially offset by \$325,000 of equipment financing principal repayments.

 In May 2002, we borrowed \$2.5 million from R.J.
 Reynolds Tobacco Holdings, Inc. to finance equipment and other fixed assets that we had previously purchased.
 The borrowing bears a fixed interest rate of 6.6%, is payable in 48 equal monthly installments and matures in May 2006.
 In January 2004, we amended the terms of our loan facility to permit us to borrow up to an additional \$2.0 million in 2004 in up to three separate borrowings.
 Each borrowing would bear a fixed interest rate equal to a theoretical four-year U.S. Treasury Rate on the disbursement date plus 3.5%, be payable in 48 equal monthly installments and be secured by specified tangible fixed assets determined sufficient by the lender at the time of disbursement.
 We borrowed \$1.0 million in April 2004 and \$973,000 in December 2004 under the amended loan facility to finance equipment.
 The April 2004 borrowing bears a fixed interest rate of 5.9%, is payable in 48 equal monthly installments and matures in April 2008.
+The December 2004 borrowing bears a fixed interest rate of 6.9%, is payable in 48 equal monthly installments and matures in April 2008.
 The December 2004 borrowing bears a fixed interest rate of 6.9%, is payable in 48 monthly installments and matures in January 2009.
 All borrowings under the loan facility are secured by specified tangible fixed assets.
 As of December 31, 2004, the outstanding principal balance under the loan facility was \$2.8 million.